RayViljoen/WP-Flightstats/resources/codes_readme.txt

 ------------------------------------------------------------------------------------------------

-Convert .dat files to .csv then sort and extract codes to update resources.
+Rename .dat files to .csv, then sort and extract codes to create xml file with exact structure as existing ones.